 Naomi has traveled from Moab to her hometown of Bethlehem.
-People were pretty excited and made it a point to bring out the crowds.
-It’s great for her to be around happy people, who were definitely pleased to see her again.
+People were pretty excited and her arrival must’ve brought out the crowds.
+It’s great for her to be around happy people who were genuinely pleased to see her again.

-But Naomi makes it clear that something has happened.
+But a new Naomi returns.
+She makes it clear that something has happened.
 She has been fundamentally changed by the Lord.
 She can no longer be called Naomi (“Pleasant”) but insists she is now “Mara”.
 Her reasoning is painfully clear, she grasps the reality of her condition.
 “I am now Mara (“Bitter”), that is my new name.
 It’s what I’ve become.”

 “Call me by this new name, because the Almighty has acted “bitterly” against me.
 I am not the same person I was went I left here.
 I am different, when I left here I was prosperous, everything was going very well.
 But now, its different, and I come home with absolutely nothing.
 And it’s all because the LORD has hurt me deeply.”

-I read this the other day, and was intrigued by her perception, and of her theology that recognized God’s handprints on her life.
+I read Ruth the other day, and something intrigued me by her perception, and of her theology that recognized God’s handprints on her life.
 I believe she was a broken person, and therefore essentially changed.
-I believe she had a measure of peace in seeing the Lord was in control.
-It wasn’t fate, karma, or destiny.
-It was God!
-That is to say a lot.
+I believe she had a measure of peace in seeing the Lord was in control of her life.
+She was becoming aware.
+Ruth was now attuned to the deep purposes of God.

-As a mentally ill person, I find a comfort in this.
+With my many, many issues, I find a comfort in this.
 God has touched me, and I am not the same person I was five years ago.
 I know hard things, even bitter things, about myself and the world around me.
 I went out healthy and strong and have returned weak and empty.
 Bipolar disorder will do that.
+Pain will do that.
 God’s dealings will do this.
 He loves us far too much to allow us to go unchanged.

 God is not malicious, but He is very thorough.
 And all that He does is for our good.

 There are distinct times when the Lord works to bring us to Christlikeness.
 That involves a refining and the smelting process.
 Crisis becomes the ‘new normal’.
-This is never “pleasant”; it is almost always “bitter.”
-Naomi was finding this out first-hand, to the point of changing her name.
+This is never “pleasant” and it’s almost always “bitter.”
+Naomi was finding this out first-hand, to the point of even changing her name.

 “I have refined you, but not as silver is refined.